MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/overview-ltsc-preview.md

 ms.collection: Tier1
 recommendations: false
-description: "Technical overview for IT Pros about the preview version of Office LTSC"
+description: "Technical overview for IT Pros about the preview version of Office LTSC" ms.date: 04/18/2024
 ---

 # Overview of Office LTSC Preview

-> [!IMPORTANT]
-> - Office LTSC 2021 is generally available on the [Volume Licensing Service Center (VLSC)](https://www.microsoft.com/licensing/servicecenter/default.aspx) as of September 16, 2021.
-> - The preview expired on January 17, 2022 and the Office apps are now in reduced functionality mode.
-> - For steps on how to update your preview installation to Office LTSC 2021, see [Update Office LTSC 2021 Preview to Office LTSC 2021](update-from-preview.md).

 > [!NOTE]
 > - This article is for a preview program and is subject to change.
 >
-> - This preview program is intended for organizations that expect to buy and deploy Office LTSC 2021, the new volume licensed (perpetual) version of Office.
+> - This preview program is intended for organizations that expect to buy and deploy Office LTSC 2024, the new volume licensed (perpetual) version of Office.
 >
 > - This preview program isn’t intended for organizations that have already purchased and deployed Office from a Microsoft 365 (or Office 365) plan.
 >